Raegan Beers: College

+National team career

+Beers played in the 2025 FIBA Women's AmeriCup and won a gold medal, averaging 8.1 points with a team-high 5.7 rebounds.

 Personal life

 Beers is a Christian.
 Beers' father, Ike, is a police sergeant for the city of Lakewood, Colorado.
 Her older brother, Rocky, has played college football for Air Force and FIU, and her younger brother, Rowdy, also plays football for FIU.
+Her sister, Rylie, plays basketball for Belmont; the two played each other in Oklahoma's season opener in 2025.